unigrid-project/unigrid-project.github.io/docs/unigrid-janus/troubleshooting.md

 ![](../../assets/images/run.png)

-From here you can open the `UNIGRID` folder to access the blockchain data folder. *Note this is also where your wallet.dat is stored.
+From here you can open the `UNIGRID` folder to access the blockchain data folder. **Note this is also where your wallet.dat is stored.**

 ![](../../assets/images/ugd-folder.png)

-*Before removing anything in this folder be sure to have stopped your wallet.
+**Before removing anything in this folder be sure to have stopped your wallet.**

+_You should also backup your wallet.dat into another location here._

 Next select all of these folders and delete them.